A science-loving chef's transformative tofu recipe

-At Joe’s Shanghai in Manhattan’s Chinatown in the late 1990s, my friend suggested we order a tofu dish to round out the pork and greens items we had chosen.
+One night at Joe’s Shanghai in Manhattan’s Chinatown in the late 1990s, my friend suggested we order a tofu dish to round out the pork and greens items we had chosen.
 No fan of the soybean product, I went along, figuring I’d pick at the tofu and focus on the good stuff.

 But mapo tofu emerged as the clear star of the table, and we ended up fighting over the last morsels: silky curd suffused with a dark, fiery-hot, umami-bomb sauce, accented by beef and punctuated by a prickly, tongue-numbing spice that turned out to be Sichuan peppercorns.
 Okay, so it wasn’t vegetarian.
 But that night, I finally got tofu, and mapo tofu became a favorite during my time in New York.
 Lesson learned: The various culinary traditions of Asia, where tofu originated two millennia ago, have everything to teach eaters like me about this unjustly maligned delicacy.